Kelly Franklin is the Executive Director of the Jefferson Day Report Center.

-Kelly brings a lifelong dedication to the criminal justice field and has extensive knowledge of both the legal and treatment sides.
-She was the former Regional Director for Parole & Probation with the WV Division of Corrections and Rehabilitation for many years.
-Kelly served as a collaborator for research and writing regarding corrections, leadership, oversight, and organization of the offender sanctioning process in the State of West Virginia.
-Kelly’s prior service includes acting as a victim rights representative, training coordinator, and legal assistant with the Department of Defense- US Army Corp of Engineers Middle East District’s, Office of Counsel.
+Kelly brings a lifelong dedication to the criminal justice field and has extensive knowledge of legal and treatment processes in the state.
+Kelly is the former Regional Director for Parole & Probation in West Virginia.
+She previously served as a collaborator for the research and writing regarding corrections, leadership, oversight, and organization of the offender sanctioning process in West Virginia.
+Kelly’s previous experience includes acting as a victim rights representative, training coordinator, and legal assistant with the Department of Defense, US Army Corp of Engineers Middle East District’s Office of Counsel.
 She has extensive experience domestically and internationally, which has excelled her current profession.

-Amanda Bowers joined JDRC in August 2020, as a case manager and our WV DMV DUI Safety and Treatment Group Facilitator.
+Amanda Bowers joined JDRC in August 2020, as a case manager.
 Amanda attended Shepherd University for her Bachelor of Sociology degree with a concentration in Criminal Justice.
-Amanda has worked in the criminal justice field for over 10 years.
+Amanda has worked in the criminal justice field for over 10 years in various capacities.

 Jordan Lickey joined the JDRC in October 2020, as a Case Manager and Recovery Coach.
 Jordan attended West Virginia University and earned his Bachelors in Social Work in 2015.
 He earned his Recovery Coach Certification through Greater Recovery and Community Empowerment (GRaCE).
 He has over six-years of experience working in the mental health field to include specialized support with adult psychiatric and youth residential patients.
 Jordan has extensive experience in facilitating psychoeducational groups and assisting with community referral linkages.